 You can limit the total number of parallel requests to the same back-end on different TCP connections by checking the corresponding option.
 Use the up and down arrows or edit the respective text field to increase or decrease the default value — possible values range between 1 and 65535 connections.
-When a request for a specific back-end is incoming, if all connections are busy (servicing requests) and the limit is not reached a new connection is created.
-After the set limit is reached the request remains in the request queue associated with the specific back-end.
+When a request for a specific back-end is incoming, if all connections are busy (servicing requests) and the limit is not reached, a new connection is created.
+After the set limit is reached, the request remains in the requests queue associated with the specific back-end.

 When you are done configuring these parameters, remember to click the "Save Configuration" button to preserve your changes.